decentralised-home-automation-protocol/DHAP-Documentation/docs/reference/packet-types.md

 Example: `320`

-### Discovery Header Response `Device`
+### Discovery Header Response

+Sent from `Device`

-Device responds to a discovery header request with the devices xml header
+Device responds to a discovery header request with the devices xml header.

 ```
-330|mac,name,room
+330|mac,name,location
 ```

 - **mac**: device MAC address
 - **name**: the name given to the device
-- **room**: the room string given to the device
+- **location**: the location given to the device

 Example: `310|B4:E6:2D:67:B5:3D,TV,Living Room`

 ## User Interface

-### UI Request `ICD`
+### UI Request

+Sent from `ICD`

-ICD requests the device to send its full xml description
+ICD requests the device to send its full xml description.

 ```
 200